 With only two creatures left on the planet, both female, it seems that the northern white rhino is destined for extinction, but an ambitious project hopes to bring it back from the brink.
-For DG#43 we travelled to Kenya and Italy to document what could be a remarkable comeback
+We travel to Kenya and Italy to document what could be a remarkable comeback

 9th April 2021 (Taken from: #43)

 Cesare Galli is holding a species’ last hope.
 In his lab in Cremona, northern Italy, the scientist beckons us closer and screws the lid off a liquid nitrogen canister.
 He affords us a glimpse at its precious cargo: a brace of northern white rhino embryos.
 Should the embryos develop into calves and make it to birth they would double the population of one of the world’s rarest animals.

 Decades of poaching and habitat loss have reduced the numbers of northern white rhinos from a population of thousands to just two.
 As both remaining rhinos are female, Galli and BioRescue – the international consortium of pipette-wielding scientists and conservationists he works with – represent the only barrier between a creature that has walked the Earth for five million years and extinction.

 Galli is the founder and director of Avantea, an Italian biotech firm specialising in advanced animal reproduction.
 His company was invited to participate in BioRescue – a collaborative project which also includes the Leibniz Institute for Zoo and Wildlife Research, the Dvůr Králové Zoo in the Czech Republic and Kenya’s Ol Pejeta Conservancy and is funded by the German government – on the strength of its two decades in elite horse reproduction.